|

 Set ctl = Me!CustomerID

-' set Response argument to indicate that data is being added.
+set Response argument to indicate that data is being

 Response = acDataErrAdded